itu-itis23-majidov23/BTK_Hackathon/README.md

 - **AI-Generated Garments**: Leverages [FLUX.1-dev](https://huggingface.co/black-forest-labs/FLUX.1-dev) from [Nebius](https://nebius.com) AI Studio for garment generation
 - **Chrome Extension**: Automatically extracts product images from e-commerce sites and processes them through the AI pipeline
 - **WebSocket Server**: Real-time communication between the browser extension and AI backend
-- **MCP Server**: Model Context Protocol server capabilities for integration with AI assistants
-- **High-Performance Inference**: FastAPI backend deployed on [Modal](https://modal.com) with Nvidia A100 for fast processing

 The system works by extracting clothing images from e-commerce websites, sending them through a WebSocket connection to a Python server, processing them with AI models, and displaying the virtual try-on results directly in the browser.